 University’s ESH Team Deploys Portable Detector on Campus to Protect Students, Faculty and Staff from Virus Exposure

-Smiths Detection, a global leader in threat detection and security screening technologies, today announces that its BioFlash® Biological Identifier has been successfully used by the University of Maryland, Baltimore County (UMBC) to identify airborne Ebola and COVID-19 inside their campus buildings .
+Smiths Detection, a global leader in threat detection and security screening technologies, today announces that its BioFlash® Biological Identifier has been successfully used by the University of Maryland, Baltimore County (UMBC) to identify airborne COVID-19 inside their campus buildings .

 As part of their mitigation strategy for COVID-19, UMBC’s Environmental Safety and Health (ESH) team have been using BioFlash across the campus.
 In one instance, the airborne detector was deployed to help the campus community safely re-enter a research facility after a person working there tested positive.

 After multiple tests performed on the BioFlash ruled-out the presence of airborne SARS-CoV-2, the ESH team deemed the facility contamination-free, allowing staff and students to safely return and research to continue without significant pause.

 In a separate instance, in a collaborative effort with the UMBC Sports Medicine Department, a test conducted in a team locker room resulted in a positive environmental detection on the BioFlash.
 This detection ultimately led UMBC to test all people present for COVID-19, identifying three infected individuals.
 This helped prevent further spread of the virus.

 “We are delighted to see what we believe is a world-first for our technology.
 BioFlash, with its real-time results capability, has been used by UMBC in a real-world setting to successfully confirm the presence or absence of COVID-19 in the air and inform health and safety protocols,” said Smiths Detection President Roland Carter.
 “We have been working incredibly hard to provide a tool that will support the ongoing fight against COVID-19, and these applications demonstrate the role BioFlash can play in virus mitigation strategies.”